 Get StartedPolicyholders can elect to receive their dividends in several ways:1

 Many choose to receive their dividends in cash.
-This can be a good way to supplement your income, use the dividends for a specific purpose, invest the funds elsewhere, or recoup some of the costs of your life insurance without reducing your coverage.
+This can be a good way to add to your income, use the dividends for a specific purpose, invest the funds elsewhere, or recoup some of the costs of your life insurance without reducing your coverage.

 You can have your insurer pay your dividends directly into your cash value and earn interest.
 This allows the principal to grow faster, which also helps you earn larger interest payments.
 Leaving your dividends in the policy could help you grow your cash value as a source of wealth more quickly.

 Life insurance dividends can reward you for being a loyal policyholder.
-You can take them as cash, put them toward future premiums, save them in your cash value to build more wealth, or get more coverage without increasing your costs.
+You can take them as cash, put them toward future premiums, save them in your cash value to build interest, or purchase more coverage without increasing your costs.

 Regardless of how you choose to receive your dividends, keep in mind that you may owe taxes on any amounts that exceed premiums paid.
 Tax professionals can help you determine whether you owe taxes on your dividends.